conan-io/docs/examples/tools/system/package_manager.rst

     $ cd consumer/
     $ conan build . --name=ncurses-version --version=0.1.0
+      ...
+      conanfile.py (ncurses-version/0.1.0): The example application has been successfully built.
+      Please run the executable using: '/tmp/consumer/build/Release/ncurses_version'

-After building the application, it should be executed automatically, so you may see its output:
+After building the application, it will show the executable path.
+You can run it to check the output:

 .. code-block:: bash

+   $ /tmp/consumer/build/Release/ncurses_version

-   Conan 2.x Examples - Installed NCurses version: ncurses 6.2.20200212
+   Conan 2.x Examples - Installed ncurses version: ncurses 6.0.20160213

-Don't worry if the displayed version is different from the one shown here.
-It depends on the version installed in your system.
+Don't worry if the displayed version is different from the one shown here or the executable path different.
+It depends on the version installed in your system and where you built the application.

 That's it!
 You have successfully packaged a system library and consumed it in a Conan package.